linuxus/conveyor-belt-deeplens/README.md

 # conveyor-belt-deeplens
-A smart conveyor-belt with DeepLens and IoT
+A smart conveyor-belt with AWS DeepLens and IoT